Otann/morse/README.md

 ```

 If you wish to process messages that are not prefixed by a command,
-there is also a helper
+there is also a helper:

 ```clojure
 (message-fn (fn [msg] (println "Received message: " msg)))